nickserv/danamccurdy.com/_posts/2018-08-24-newly-born.md

 tags:
   - perception
 ---
-What do you see
+What do you see,
+an instant before
-before your first impression?
+your first impression?

-In the instant of perception,
+In the moment of perception,
 what floods your consciousness, before your mind is drowned in thought?

 In the blink of an eye,
+something new and nameless
+fills your awareness,
-there is something new and nameless filling your awareness, as you stand before it, newly born.
+as you stand before it,
+newly born.